 The CSM certificate has been quite popular in India compared to PSM-1

-2. PMI Agile Certified Practitioner (PMI-ACP®): PMI-ACP® certification is designed for those who are in or want to move into a leadership role and for those who have been implementing Agile Values and Principles in the day to day project work.
-For PMI-ACP® you need to have a minimum work experience of 1500 hours on Agile projects and 2000 hours’ experience of general project management.
-For more details on eligibility details of PMI-ACP®, you may refer – PMI-ACP® Eligibility Experience Criteria Demystified
+PMI-ACP® certification is designed for those who are in or want to move into a leadership role and for those who have been implementing Agile Values and Principles in the day to day project work.
+For PMI-ACP® certification you need to have a minimum work experience of 1500 hours on Agile projects and 2000 hours’ experience of general project management.
+For more details on eligibility details of PMI-ACP® certification, you may refer – PMI-ACP® Certification Eligibility Experience Criteria Demystified

 - Kanban System Design (KMP-1): It is the beginner to the intermediate certificate and designed to enable long-term sustainable change.
 If you are in any leadership role and looking for effective changes in the team environment, it is an ideal certificate for you.